cabforum/servercert/docs/Bylaws.md

 The following rules will apply to all ballots, including Draft Guideline Ballots (defined in 2.4).

- 1. Only votes by Members shall be accepted.
+ 1. Only votes by Full Members shall be accepted.

- 2. Only one vote per Member company shall be accepted; Affiliates of Members shall not vote.
+ 2. Only one vote per Full Member company shall be accepted; Affiliates of Members shall not vote.
+Only votes from Voting Representatives shall be accepted.

- 3. A representative of any Member can call for a proposed ballot to be published for discussion and comment by the membership.
-Any proposed ballot needs two endorsements by other Members in order to proceed.
+ 3. A representative of any Full Member can call for a proposed ballot to be published for discussion and comment by the membership.
+Any proposed ballot needs two endorsements by other Full Members in order to proceed.
 The discussion period then shall take place for at least seven (7) calendar days before votes are cast.
 At any time, a new version of the ballot (marked with a distinguishing version number) may be posted by the proposer in the same manner as the original.
 Once no new version of the ballot has been posted for seven (7) calendar days, the proposer may end the discussion period and start the voting period by reposting the final version of the ballot and clearly indicating that voting is to begin, along with the start and end dates and times (including time zone) for the voting period.
 The ballot automatically fails if twenty one (21) calendar days elapse since the proposer last posted a version of the ballot and the voting period has not been started.

- 4. Upon commencement of the voting period, Members shall have exactly seven (7) calendar days for voting on the proposed ballot, with the deadline clearly communicated in the ballot and sent via a Public Mail List.
+ 4. Upon commencement of the voting period, Full Members shall have exactly seven (7) calendar days for voting on the proposed ballot, with the deadline clearly communicated in the ballot and sent via a Public Mail List.
 For ballots related to the Forum level, votes must be sent to the Public Mail List of the Forum.
 For ballots related to a CWG, votes must be sent to the Public Mail List of the CWG.
 All voting will take place via a Public Mail List.
-Votes not submitted to the proper Public Mail List by the end of the voting period (as specified in the ballot) will not be considered valid, and will not be counted for any purpose.
-Each Member, and not the Forum or CWG, will be responsible for taking precautions to make sure such Member’s vote is submitted properly and counted.
+Votes not submitted to the proper Public Mail List, or not submitted by a designated Voting Representative, by the end of the voting period (as specified in the ballot) will be considered invalid, and will not be counted for any purpose.
+Each Full Member, and not the Forum or CWG, will be responsible for taking precautions to make sure such Member’s vote is submitted properly and counted.
 In the event that a Member’s vote on a ballot is not submitted properly, such vote shall not be valid and shall not be counted for any purpose, and there shall be no appeal, revote (except in the case of a new ballot submitted to all Members) or other recourse.

- 5. Members may vote “yes”, “no”, or “abstain” on a ballot.
-Only votes that indicate a clear “yes” or “no” response to the ballot question shall be considered (i.e. votes to “abstain” and votes that do not indicate a clear “yes” or “no” response will not figure in the calculation of item (f), below).
+ 5. Full Members may vote “yes”, “no”, or “abstain” on a ballot.
+Only votes that indicate a clear “yes” or “no” response to the ballot question shall be considered (i.e. votes to “abstain” and votes that do not indicate a clear “yes” or “no” response will not figure in the calculation of item (6), below).

- 6. Members fall into two categories: Certificate Issuers (including Certificate Issuers and Root Certificate Issuers), and (2) and Certificate Consumers.
+ 6. Full Members fall into two categories: Certificate Issuers (including Certificate Issuers and Root Certificate Issuers), and  Certificate Consumers.
 In order for a ballot to be adopted by the Forum, two-thirds (2/3) or more of the votes cast by the Members in the Certificate Issuer category must be in favor of the ballot, and at least fifty percent (50%) plus one (1) of the votes cast by the Members in the Certificate Consumer category must be in favor of the ballot.
 At least one (1) Member in each category must vote in favor of a ballot for the ballot to be adopted.

- 7. A ballot result will be considered valid only when more than half of the number of currently active Members has participated.
-The number of currently active Members is the average number of Member organizations that have participated in the previous three (3) Forum Meetings and Forum Teleconferences.
+ 7. A ballot result will be considered valid only when more than half of the number of currently active Full Members has participated.
+The number of currently active Full Members is the average number of Full Member organizations that have participated in the previous three (3) Forum Meetings and Forum Teleconferences.

  8. The Chair will tabulate and announce the results within three (3) business days of the close of the voting period.

  9. The Chair may delegate any of his/her duties under this Section 2.3 and Section 2.4 to the Vice Chair as necessary, or the Vice Chair may otherwise execute the duties and obligations of the Chair as provided in Section 4.1(1) of these Bylaws.